ivotron/blackswan-position-popper/paper/paper.md

 **Environment Capture and Automated Analysis**

-When the validation stage for a pipeline fails, we have found a black swan, i.e. the domain-specific expectations of the re-execution of a pipeline have not hold.
+Whenever the validation stage of a pipeline fails, we have found a black swan, i.e. the domain-specific expectations of the re-execution of a pipeline have not hold.
 The next task is to find why.
-Black Swan will incorporate facilities to automatically capture the execution environment for a pipeline, in machine readable format so that a post-processing step can analyze it and compare it against previous successful executions in order to try to determine root causes of irreproducibility, or to aid researchers in finding them
+Black Swan will incorporate facilities to automatically capture the execution environment for a pipeline, in machine readable format so that a post-processing step can analyze it and compare it against previous successful executions in order to try to determine root causes of irreproducibility, or to aid researchers in finding them.

 # Use cases {#sec:cases}